rks101/jee/README.md

 Since 2018, IITs (and other CFTIs) have made collective efforts to increase the number of female candidates in undergraduate programs.
 It was envisaged that IITs would admit 20% female candidates to their undergraduate programs by 2020, thereby creating a larger pool of women in STEM education.

 To accommodate these numbers, supernumerary seats were created over and above, without impacting merit or the prospects of male candidates.
-These seats should not be considered towards Affirmative Action; rather, they are an over-and-above commitment to inclusion and diversity within institutions.
+Supernumerary female seats should not be considered towards gender-wise Affirmative Action; rather, they are an over-and-above commitment to inclusion and diversity within institutions.
 Today, several IITs have a much larger female population on campus compared to 2017 or earlier.
-The outcomes of gender advancements will be visible in society and relevant industries from 2024 onward.
+Anyone associated with hostels at the campus, can describe the difference after female supernumerary seats were added.
+The outcomes of gender advancements is visible in the society and relevant industries from 2024 onward.

 ----